jsaxe/boxa/README.md

 Here, we injected `Spices` and `Onions` behind the scenes.
 Now, `Chicken` consumer shall not worry about passing `Spices` or `Onions` manually.

 ## Documentation
-Check the [documentation](https://nanoaxe.bitnac.com/guides/boxa) at the NanoAxe Boxa page.
+Check the [documentation](https://jsaxe.com/boxa) at the Boxa page.

 ## Tests
 To run the test, first install the dependencies, then run `npm test`: